14 Jan 2022

 If you are a builder, it may be a good time to review the building contracts that you are using and obtain advice on how you can protect yourself from any further prime cost increases.
 This will help ensure that you can continue to build projects without bearing the brunt of cost blowouts.

 Our building and construction lawyers provide professional legal advice for commercial and residential builders and landowners.
 We can assist clients resolve their issues quickly and, for more complex building disputes, ensure that you are well advised and represented.

-All building contracts are specific to each build so it is important that you received tailored advice for your building dispute specifically.
-Speak to one of our building lawyers today to see how we can help you further.
+All building contracts are specific to each build so it is important that you received tailored advice for your building dispute specifically. peak to one of our building lawyers today to see how we can help you further.